TracecatHQ/tracecat/README.md

 - [x] Command-line interface
 - [x] Integrations

 Tracecat is not a 1-to-1 Tines / Splunk SOAR equivalent.
-We designed Tracecat to be the simpliest way for modern security teams to build, scale, and maintain workflows.
+We designed Tracecat to be the simplest way for modern security teams to build, scale, and maintain workflows.
 Tracecat enables security practitioners to build automations using both:

 - No-code drag-and-drop UI
 - Configuration-as-code (e.g. Ansible / GitHub Actions)